 While a bar code is printed onto a surface and cannot be changed, RFID tags are electronic circuits that can change state-and the ID of the tagged item-based on external stimuli.
-Early work used chipless systems for encoding sensor information (e.g., in a resonant frequency), such as nearfield magnetic tags for human-computer interfaces and tangible media interaction [23] or surface-acoustic tags for tire pressure monitoring [28].
+Early work in this area used chipless systems for encoding sensor information (e.g., in a resonant frequency), such as near-field magnetic tags for human-computer interfaces and tangible media interaction [23] or surface-acoustic tags for tire pressure monitoring [28].
 Recent efforts have focused on the development of sensate, chip-based passive tags, that are capable, for example, of sensing high temperatures with fuses that melt above a particular threshold [41] or that can detect when objects are manipulated through tilt switches [26].
-Passive, multi-bit reporting of variable environmental conditions, such as ambient light, has also been implemented [35], in an RF-powered platform that contains a low-power microcontroller to sample and encode the light level.
-This leads to more functionality: the former RFID tag has evolved into a form that resembles a wireless sensor node, and when augmented by a small battery, such platforms are able to maintain some level of operation away from a reader.
+Multi-bit reporting of variable environmental conditions, such as ambient light, has also been implemented [35], although this platform contains a low-power microcontroller to sample and encode the light level, which necessitates inclusion of a small coin-cell battery, used sparingly only to poll the sensors.
+This addition allows for expanded functionality: the former RFID tag has evolved into a form that resembles a wireless sensor node.